► Lexus’s new flagship cabriolet

 Best hybrid cars and plug-ins

-This gives it the distinction of being Lexus’ only model available in the UK with no hybrid trickery whatsoever.
+This gives it the distinction of being Lexus’s only model available in the UK with no hybrid trickery whatsoever, aside from the all-electric UX 300e, of course.

 It also leaves the 5.0-litre naturally-aspirated V8 as the sole engine on offer.
 The things we put up with, eh?
 Well, in this case, you’ll need to put up with a fuel economy figure of 24.1mpg and CO2 emissions of an eye-watering 275g/km.
 Par for the course with big V8s, but never pleasant to think about.
-At least the massive 82-litre fuel tank provides a theoretical 435 miles per tank, making this an appealing long-distance cruiser.
+At least the massive 82-litre fuel tank provides a theoretical 435 miles beetween fills, adding to its appeal as a long-distance cruiser.

 What’s it like?

-There’s 457bhp on offer, with peak power coming in at a gloriously raucous 7,100rpm.
+There’s 457bhp on offer, with peak power coming in at a gloriously raucous 7100rpm.
 It’s a pleasure to rev – with the sort of response you only get from a naturally-aspirated powerplant.
-The noise itself is great, too, and Lexus hasn’t bothered to fit a ‘loud’ button like you’d find on an AMG Mercedes – if you want more volume, you’ll just have to shift down a few ratios on the 10-speed auto and put your foot down.
+The noise itself is absolutely gorgeous from tickover to rev limiter.
+And, unlike something from the likes of AMG or a Jaguar Land Rover SVR product, there’s no ‘loud’ button – if you want more volume, you’ll just have to shift down a few ratios on the 10-speed auto and put your foot down.
+There’s no denying the charisma of this engine.

 How does it ride and handle?